oceanprotocol/docs/veocean-data-farming/df-background.md

 ---
 # Data Farming Background

-It rewards OCEAN to liquidity providers (stakers) as a function of consume volume and liquidity.
+It rewards OCEAN to stakers as a function of consume volume and liquidity.
 It’s like DeFi liquidity mining, but tuned for data consumption.
 DF’s aim is to achieve a minimum supply of data for network effects to kick in, and once the network flywheel is spinning, to increase growth rate.

 ## Active Work to Drive APY